alexandramartinez/reviewing-a-complex-dw-transformation-use-case/README.md

 # Reviewing a Complex DataWeave Transformation Use-case

-Code demonstrated in the presentation "Reviewing a Complex DataWeave Transformation Use-case" by Alexandra Martinez for the MuleSoft Meetups.
+Code demonstrated in the presentation "Reviewing a Complex DataWeave Transformation Use-case" by Alexandra Martinez for the MuleSoft Meetups and MuleSoft CONNECT:Now 2020.

 Slides can be found here: https://www.slideshare.net/AlexandraNahomiMartn/reviewing-a-complex-dataweave-transformation-usecase-v2